vk-poonyakanok/BNK48_CGM48_GE4_Analysis/README.md

 ## Feature Importance
 An analysis of feature importance to understand which factors are most influential in predicting the election outcomes.

-## Usage
-Instructions for setting up, processing data, and running the models will be added here.

 ## License
 This project is open-sourced under the MIT license.